 Here we break it down for you, explaining what it is and how it works.
 As you’ll see, it has nothing to do with Mexican history and everything to do with board packages of buyers financing a co-op purchase.

-What is an Aztech Recognition Agreement and why is it needed?
+What is an Aztech Recognition Agreement?What is an Aztech Recognition Agreement?

-What are the benefits?
+What are the benefits?What are the benefits?

 The main benefit of an Aztech agreement is that it allows buyers to purchase a co-ops apartment with financing that will improve property values to the benefit of all shareholders.
-As an added bonus, it permits the lender to monitor the shareholder’s timeliness of maintenance payments.
-This effectively makes the lender a guarantor of a shareholder’s maintenance fees.
+As a bonus, it permits the lender to monitor the shareholder’s timeliness of maintenance payments.
+Thus, it effectively makes the lender a guarantor of a shareholder’s maintenance fees.

 Shareholders tend to be more concerned about potentially going into arrears than making timely maintenance payments.
 It usually takes one letter from the lender to ensure they keep their payments on time.

 How can I get the Aztech Recognition Agreement?How can I get the Aztech Recognition Agreement?